Stabilizing Thompson Sampling with Null Hypothesis Bayesian Response-Adaptive Randomization: Null hypothesis Bayesian RAR

 \subsection{More than two groups}

 Suppose there are $K > 1$ treatment groups in addition to the control group.
 In this case, we may modify the procedure and consider the hypotheses:

-Posterior probabilities of each hypothesis can be computed from the marginal likelihoods and prior hypotheses probabilities with the summation in~\eqref{eq:posterior} extended to encompass all hypotheses (i.e., summing over $j \in \{-, 0, +1, \dots, +K\}$).
-Similarly, they can be translated into randomization probabilities
+for $i = 1, \dots, K,$ which span all effect ordering possibilities.
+Posterior hypothesis probabilities can still be computed from~\eqref{eq:posterior} but summing over all hypotheses (i.e., $j \in \{-, 0, +1, \dots, +K\}$).
+These can then be translated into treatment randomization probabilities